Home CARNIVORE PLAN 16-Week Carnivore Diet Plan – Week 1: Preparation

 In addition, if you have existing health issues such as leaky gut syndrome or autoimmune conditions or are currently on the SAD diet, you might experience more severe symptoms for a longer period of time compared to someone who has been eating relatively healthily and has no health issues.

-Quitting too soon means you haven’t got to really experience the amazing benefits of this diet and are likely to come to the conclusion that you feel horrible on this diet and this diet is not for you.
+Quitting too soon means you haven’t got to really experience the amazing benefits of this diet and are likely to come to the conclusion that you feel horrible on this diet and this diet is not right for you.

 Once you’ve decided the length of your experiment, you can print out a habit tracker (there are 30 days, 50 days, 100 days options available) and use it with this plan.
+Using a habit tracker can help you keep track of your progress, visualize how far you have to go, stay motivated along the way, and celebrate your milestones.

 2. Consult with Your Doctor